 The Cost: $21.99 a box + shipping

-COUPON: Use coupon code SUBADDICT you can save $2 off your first box!
+COUPON: Use code SUBADDICT to save $2 off your first month!

 The Products: FanMail boxes contain a variety of memorabilia and collectibles, some old, some new, some handmade, some fanmade.
 Among the items, you may find are exclusive comics and t-shirts, jewelry, stationery, books, autographs, photos and much more.
 And each month, you’ll get a handy pop-culture newsletter that will tell you what movies are coming out, what’s up for streaming and bingeing, and what conventions or events are out there that you may want to attend.

 Ships to: US ($7.55 to PA) and international

 FanMail “Medieval Madness” February 2018 Review

 Here’s the info booklet for the box.
 I like how they include release dates of recommended comics, movies, and more!

 Advanced copies like this one are the kind of thing companies get directly from publishers, so they’re hard to estimate value for.
 This one is a paperback, too—online it seems to be available only as a hardcover.
 The story, written by the author of the best-selling book Seraphina, is a female-driven adventure set in a medieval world of dragons and mysticism.
 The main character’s quest to (quite literally) strike out on her own, divergent path in life was engaging.
 And I loved the balance between fantasy creatures/scenarios and real, relatable characters and relationships.